neelsomani/known-falsehood-mechinterp/README.md

    --seed 0
 ```

+Our results are available in `docs/truth_subspace_eval.json`.
 For the chosen ablation that subtracts the projection against the PCA-3 delta direction subspace:

 * Output formatting remains intact (A/B and True/False parsing rates unchanged).
 * Truth judgments are unchanged under the same global stance-subspace ablation.